DevDrupal33/display_builder/docs/contributing.md

 Naming rules:

 - "Display Builder" with upper-case "B" for the module
-- "Display builder" with lower-case "b" for the config entity or for a plugin
+- "Display builder" with lower-case "b" for the config entity (profile) or for a plugin